 How lovely to have you drop by, shall we begin our time of reflection together….

-The passage of time, is a topic that has come into the spotlight in my life… time is such a strange concept to grasp & experience…don’t you think…it seems to go slow & speed up depending on what activities we engage.
+The passage of time, is a topic that has come into the spotlight in my life recently… time is such a strange concept to grasp & experience…don’t you think…it seems to either go slow or speed up depending on what activities we are engaged.

-However, time marches on, it stops for no one…. we need to ask ourselves….
+However, time marches on, it stops for no one….so we need to ask ourselves….
 What are we to do with the time that is left to us?
-This is the great question…isn’t it…
+This is the greatest question…isn’t it…

 We can look at our circumstances & spiral downward into a thick blanket of despair, spending precious time focusing on the negative or we can look at them from a positive perspective…